 On the other hand, as an independent, you swim in the same pool as other independent inspectors, all vying for cookie-cutter services from a handful of vendors, with virtually no mentoring or support.
 Vendors you work with have other clients who are your competitors.
 This does not make the independent model completely unviable.
 It’s just that you should know the hidden costs and challenges of the independent model, and be prepared to invest substantially to build your unique brand.
 With a franchise, you get transparency of cost, and access to expertise without the stress that comes from being on your own.

 Independents who are looking to grow should be prepared to spend substantially more than franchisees to build the same level of brand recognition, marketing support and other infrastructure.
 Otherwise, they have to resign themselves to the same cookie-cutter solutions that all your competitors are also using.
 Independents still have to go through significant trial and error.
 Moreover, industry regulations keep changing.
 Consumer preferences change.
 Technology changes.
 As an independent, it is up to you to keep investing to keep up.

 Home Inspection: Independent or Franchise?
 It’s No Contest.

 Entrepreneurship can be your path to success, freedom and flexibility.
 Furthermore, home inspection is an essential and growing industry.
 How you choose to start your home inspection business will have long-term implications for you.
 Fortunately for those who choose to partner with a top-notch franchise, the critical infrastructure is already in place, along with a highly experienced team providing ongoing and exceptional support for training, marketing and operations.

 However, not every franchise system is the same.
-For example, WIN Home Inspection is not only the lowest cost franchise, but also rated as a Top-100 franchise nationally.
-You can contact us by clicking here to download your free brochure, and one of our experts will contact you.
+For example, WIN Home Inspection is not only the lowest-cost franchise but also rated as a Top-100 franchise nationally.
+You can contact us by clicking here to get your free brochure, and one of our experts will contact you.